aimhubio/aim/docs/source/ui/pages/home_page.md

 #### Statistics and activity

-In this section you can see overall info about your experiments and runs.
+Use the Statistics and activity to obvserve general info about your experiments and runs.

-With the `heatmap` graphically represented numerical data where the value of each data point is indicated using colors. with the warm colors represented high-value data points and the cool colors representing low-value data points.
+The `heatmap` shows the intensity of experiments you have made for the day - the darker the color the more experiments.

 <img alt="activity" style="border: 1px solid #E8F1FC; border-radius: 8px" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/home/activity.png" />

-Each of cell links to the run, which was tracked in that time period.
+Each cell represents the set of training runs for that day.

+The cells are clickable!

 <img alt="heatmap" style="border: 1px solid #E8F1FC; border-radius: 8px" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/home/heatmap.png" />

-After click, it will navigate you to [Runs explorer](#runs-explorer) page and [query](../../using/search.html) the runs with selected time period.
+Once clicked, you will navigate to the [Runs explorer](#runs-explorer) page and automatically [query](../../using/search.html) the runs made on that day.

 <img alt="search run" style="border: 1px solid #E8F1FC; border-radius: 8px" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/home/runSearch.png" />

 ---
 #### Integrate Aim with your code

-In the below you can see quick guide about how you can integrate aim with 2 steps.

-Also, there are links to <a href='https://aimstack.readthedocs.io/en/latest' target='_blank'>docs</a>, <a href='https://colab.research.google.com/drive/14rIAjpEyklf5fSMiRbyZs6iYG7IVibcI?usp=sharing' target='_blank'>colab</a> and <a href='http://play.aimstack.io:10004/'>demo</a>.
+A quick guide on how to get started with Aim.

+Also links to the [docs](https://aimstack.readthedocs.io/en/latest), [a colab example](https://colab.research.google.com/drive/14rIAjpEyklf5fSMiRbyZs6iYG7IVibcI?usp=sharing) and [a live Aim demo](http://play.aimstack.io:10004/).

 <img alt="integrate" style="border: 1px solid #E8F1FC; border-radius: 8px" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/home/integrate.png" />